hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 ## Cellranger outs

-Once cellranger has finished running, there will be a folder titled `outs/` in a directory titled what you specified the `project_name` as.
+Once cellranger has finished running, there will be a folder titled `outs/` in a directory named after the `project_name` variable set above.
 Generation of all the following files is expected from a succesful completion of the `cellranger counts` pipeline:

 ```
 ├── cloupe.cloupe